turboline-ai/.github/README.md

 ## Community and Contribution

-TurboStream is a project built with and for the community.
+Turbostream is a project built with and for the community.
 We welcome contributions, feedback, and discussion from developers specializing in high-performance Go, real-time data streaming, and applied AI/LLM engineering.

 Join our Github discussions for regular updates and announcements.